Rail workers warn of exodus after Congress forces through deal

 Did you know:

 Shippers who rely on suppliers to furnish cargo insurance or who rely on their carriers to take responsibility for losses may be in for a big surprise.
-Protecting your investments by insuring your goods provides peace of mind.
+Protect your investments by insuring your goods, and provide peace of mind.

-Importers relying on their suppliers to arrange insurance run the risk of having inadequate insurance coverage.
+Additionally, when other parties arrange insurance, you run the risk of having inadequate insurance coverage.
 Cargo insurance policies can vary widely in levels of coverage, deductibles and special restrictions.
-Ask your supplier for a complete copy of the insurance policy or for a certificate of insurance detailing all the policy terms and conditions
+Ask for a complete copy of the insurance policy or for a certificate of insurance detailing all the policy terms and conditions.

-Importers are encouraged to make certain their suppliers use insurers with a favorable financial rating supplied by a respected financial rating service.
+At least make certain the insurer being used has a favorable financial rating supplied by a respected financial rating service.
 BOC’s insurance company, underwriters at Lloyd’s of London, has an A.M.
 Best financial rating of A (Excellent).

 Ask your supplier for a list of insurance claims adjusters contracted by the insurance company.
 Adjuster and surveyor networks approved by Lloyd’s of London and AIMA are among the most credible.
 BOC has a vested interest in your insurance needs and will directly handle cargo claim documentation requirements to ensure prompt processing and timely settlement.